PsyTechPro/momentum-tracker/README.md

 ## Customizing the Tracked Assets

 This tracker is currently set to monitor **BTC-USD**, **ETH-USD**, **SOL-USD**, and **AAPL**.
-You can change these to any ticker symbols supported by Yahoo Finance.
+You can change these to any ticker symbols supported by Yahoo Finance by following the steps below.

 ### Step 1 — Update the Python Script
 1. Open **`momentum_tracker.py`**